Display or change the link between a FileType and an executable program.

 If you have a file association between .DOC and Word for Windows then at a command prompt you can open a document with any of the following commands:

-Start "My Document.doc"
+Start "My Document.docx"

-"Monthly Report.doc"
+"Monthly Report.docx"

-note that the file extension must be supplied for this to work
+The file extension must be supplied for this to work

 When CMD Command Extensions are enabled (the default):